 - Vehicle Safety

-Yes, Michigan drivers can use their phone or other mobile device to show proof of insurance when pulled over.
+Yes, Michigan drivers can use their phones or other mobile devices to show proof of insurance when pulled over.

 You're required to carry auto insurance in Michigan.
 Coverage lapses can result in misdemeanor charges, fines of up to $500, license suspension, jail for up to one year, and more.

 It's illegal to operate a vehicle in Michigan with the following BAC percentages:

 - .08%+ for 21 years old or older